General

 • Bulk sending emails - This means when you’ll send emails to more than 5,000 contacts in one day.
 Some of the most common activities considered bulk sending are Newsletters, Event invitations, Notices to customers, and List Nurture Emails.
 These types of activities require a Safety Net due to the increased restrictions email providers are implementing and the logical fact that when sending is conducted at this scale, it’s easy for risky contacts to be included in your lists.

 • Uploading lists from 3rd parties - When you get contact lists from a different business, not someone providing the email organically via a form-fill, it’s more likely that risky contacts have made their way onto the list and recipients aren’t expecting your message, so the likelihood they manually report you is higher.
-This includes contacts you sourced from data providers like Apollo, ZoomInfo or Cognism, But also other partners that may provide you a list, like conference hosts, trade publications, affiliates, or even research organizations.
+This includes contacts you sourced from data providers like Apollo, ZoomInfo or Cognism, but also other partners that may provide you a list, like conference hosts, trade publications, affiliates, or even research organizations.

 • Historic datasets - When datasets have been left to sit in systems like your CRM and weren’t collected in the past year.
 Lots of them can change from being safe emails to ones that now reject many incoming emails, as a company may have implemented a new spam filtering tool or the contacts may have been collected in a risky manner without you being aware.